stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 All tests for temporal and spatial auto-correlation were repeated following selection of best-fit models.

-### Find the proper fixed effects structure
+### Step 6.
+Find the proper fixed effects structure

-We used the strong potential predictors from step 4.3.1 to generate a set of fixed-effects formulae with combinations of one, two and three potential predictors.
+We used the strong potential predictors from step 1 to generate a set of fixed-effects formulae with combinations of one, two and three potential predictors.
 Predictors with high correlation coefficients (&gt;= 0.85) were not allowed to be in formulae together.